ProgrammerSohail/AgentBrainMCP/README.md

 ## 📝 Commands

-When MCP Agent is running:
+When AgentBrainMCP is running:
 - `help`: Show available commands
 - `status`: Check server status
 - `restart`: Restart both servers
 - `prompt`: Show the starter prompt for AI assistants
 - `map`: Generate project structure map
 - `quit`: Stop servers and exit

+## 🤔 Why Context Matters in AI Coding

+Modern AI coding assistants embedded in IDEs rely heavily on context windows and external memory to handle large projects.
+Without additional memory, these assistants "quickly forget" earlier decisions once the context window is full.
+For example, when a codebase grows, the AI loses track of high-level design and repeats work unless it has access to stored design decisions and history.

+AgentBrainMCP solves this by providing persistent memory that remains available across coding sessions, ensuring your AI assistant maintains a complete understanding of your project.

+## 👨‍💻 Created By

+ProgrammerSohail